jadalmd/dissertacao-eutrofizacao/README.md

 ## 8. Future Work
 This project serves as a foundation for a broader research initiative.
 Future development will focus on:
-* **Scientific Validation:** Correlating satellite-derived estimates with *in-situ* water quality measurements.
+* **Scientific Validation:** Correlating satellite-derived estimates and the final ERI with *in-situ* water quality and ecological measurements.
-* **Advanced Risk Modeling:** Developing a multi-criteria environmental risk index that incorporates additional variables (e.g., land use, population density, pollution sources).
+* **Sensitivity Analysis:** Testing the impact of different weighting schemes in the ERI formula to understand model uncertainties.
+* **Machine Learning Integration:** Using historical data to train models that can predict future risk scenarios based on climate and land-use change projections.
 * **Expansion to Other Basins:** Applying and adapting the methodology to monitor other critical watersheds in Brazil.
-* **Web Application:** Creating an interactive web-based dashboard for visualizing results and allowing non-technical users to explore the data.
+* **Dynamic Web Application:** Creating an interactive web-based dashboard for visualizing results and allowing non-technical users to explore the data and risk factors.

 ## 9. References
 * CONAMA Resolution 357/2005. *Dispõe sobre a classificação dos corpos de água e diretrizes ambientais para o seu enquadramento*.